PranitPatil03/z/docs/10-frontend-readiness-review.md

 ## 4. Known Gaps That Must Be Addressed Early

-1. Frontend scaffold gap
+1. Frontend module completion gap
-- We need to create `apps/web` with baseline routing, providers, and environment handling.
+- We need to complete module-level contracts and workflows on top of the existing `apps/web` foundation.

 2. Contract-consumption gap
 - We need generated or strongly typed API access from `/openapi.json`.